Ronald Rand: Director and producer

 In 2013 Rand became the second U.S. director to direct in the 60-year history of the historic Chamber Theatre 55 in Sarajevo, Bosnia & Herzegovina.
 Rand was invited by the Director of Chamber Theatre 55, Dragan Jovicic, to direct Murray Schisgal's comedy, LUV, translated by Mirjana Jovicic.
 The cast included Muhamed Hadzovic, Moamer Kasumovic, and Zana Marjanovic.
 The set and costumes were designed by Vanja Popovic.
 The production was performed as part of the theatre repertory for eight sold-out years in repertory, and traveled to Montenegro, Slovenia, Croatia, Serbia, and across Bosnia & Herzegovina, winning awards in state festivals.
 Rand became the first American director to direct at the Aras Theatre in Paysandu, Uruguay.
 He directed an adaptation from the Pulitzer Prize winning play, Our Town by Thornton Wilder translated by Ilse Olivera into Spanish, (a language he does not speak), with actors of Paysandu.
 Rand conceived and directed a site-specific interactive performance, "Living Roots: Who We Are" with the students of the Department of Theatre Studies at the University of Patras performing in Greek in the lobby of the University of Patras Conference Center.
 Rand produced and co-translated the American premiere of Spanish playwright, Inigo Ramirez de Haro's most controversial play, "We Couldn't Call It What We Wanted To Call It, So We Called It Holy Crap!!" starring Stephen Mo Hanan at La MaMa, E.T.C. directed by Erica Gould in New York City in 2011.
 Rand directed and appeared in Voices from Chernobyl A Meltdown from Chernobyl, The Oral History of a Nuclear Disaster by Svetlana Alexievich, a dramatic adaptation by Spencer Smith with Frances Crowe, Ruth Hooke, Sister Jane Morrissey, and Jean-Claude van Itallie across northern New England at churches and meeting houses.
 He conceived, produced, and appeared in a staged reading for The Helen Rose Scheuer Jewish Women's Series with Marian Seldes, Elizabeth Ashley, Jayne Atkinson, Libby Skala, David Margulies, and Rosemary Harris at The Jewish Museum in New York City.
-Rand created and moderated a Drama Desk Panel Event, The Art of Storytelling, at Sardi's Restaurant in New York City, interviewing Bertie Carvel, Jayne Houdyshell, Kristine Nielsen, and David Hyde-Pierce.
+As a Producer, Rand presented Karen Etervoich in Cheer from Chawton: A Jane Austen Family Theatrical at the Judith Anderson Theatre on Theatre Row in New York City.
+At the Players in New York City, he produced several solo plays including Libby Skala in LiLiA!, Janis Stevens in Vivien, An Evening with Vijay Tendulkar, Vinie Burrows in Rose McClendon: Harlem's Gift to Broadway, John Rothman as H.L.
+Mencken, and Andrea Reese in Cirque Jacqueline, Rand produced other events including An Evening of Exceptional Women Poets with Ruby Dee, Irene O'Garden, Hasna Muhammad Davis and Sandy Rochelle, attended by Ossie Davis, a staged reading of Ty Jones' Emancipation, and produced and directed Married Moments by B.H.
+Friedman with Carmen de Lavallade in the cast.
+In 2002, Rand produced A Tribute to Robert Whitehead and Harold Clurman with guest speakers including Zoe Caldwell, Roy Scheider, Eli Wallach, Anne Jackson, Gene Saks, and Ellen Adler at the Stella Adler Studio of Acting.
+Rand also produced A Tribute to Steven Sheuer at the Stella Adler Studio of Acting.
+In 2026, Rand conceived, directed and performed his poetry in Ubuntu A Poetry & Musical Celebration: I Am Because We Are! at the Center for Spiritual Living Asheville with music created by Adama Dembele, Imani White, David Washington, and Rev. Dr. Suzi Schadle.
+In 2013, Rand created and moderated a Drama Desk Panel Event, The Art of Storytelling, at Sardi's Restaurant in New York City, interviewing Bertie Carvel, Jayne Houdyshell, Kristine Nielsen, and David Hyde-Pierce.